 What are some examples of assets?

-Here are some common examples of assets to help you understand better:
+Here are some common assets examples to help you understand better:

 - Cash: The money you have in your wallet or bank account.
 Cash is the most liquid asset, providing immediate access to funds.